English language resources are available for students to practice pronunciation, fluency, vocabulary and other spoken English skills.

 English Conversation Hour is an opportunity for all students, faculty and staff of the CWRU community interested in strengthening their proficiency in conversational English as well as those already proficient in conversational English to come together each week for connection and sharing.
 Weekly hour long meetings are designed to improve pronunciation, grammar, and vocabulary in a relaxed and supportive environment.

 Both virtual and in-person English Conversation Groups are available.
-Please contact Rachel Gray, assistant director of academic resources to join a group:
+Please register via Campus Groups to attend a session:

 Spoken English Language Tutoring